Can You Use Coconut Oil As Lube, Or For Anal Sex? Is It Safe?

-For this reason, coconut oil could disrupt your vagina’s natural PH balance if used as a lube during penetration.
+For this reason, coconut oil or coconut-based MCT oil could disrupt your vagina’s natural PH balance if used as a lube during penetration.

 This risk is higher if you’re pregnant since hormonal shifts make you more susceptible to developing yeast infections in general.
 If you’re in this situation, we recommend choosing a safe, water-based lube instead.